Checking your ability to pay before selling you services

 What happens if your financial situation changes

 If your ability to pay your bills changes after you start a contract (for example, you lose your job or become ill), you should tell your provider and ask it to consider providing hardship assistance.
-You can read more in our financial hardship position statement.

 If your provider: